junxit/us-congress-code/title-43/chapter-11a/sec-364c.md

 ## Notes

-### Transfer of Functions

-For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
-Plan No. 3 of 1950, §§ 1, 2, eff.
-May 24, 1950, 15 F.R.
-3174, 64 Stat.
-1262, set out under section 1451 of this title.
+### Statutory Notes and Related Subsidiaries

 ### Termination of Advisory Committees

 Advisory committees in existence on Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period following Jan.
 5, 1973, unless, in the case of a committee established by the President or an officer of the Federal Government, such committee is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a committee established by the Congress, its duration is otherwise provided by law.
 Advisory committees established after Jan.
 5, 1973, to terminate not later than the expiration of the 2-year period beginning on the date of their establishment, unless, in the case of a committee established by the President or an officer of the Federal Government, such committee is renewed by appropriate action prior to the expiration of such 2-year period, or in the case of a committee established by the Congress, its duration is otherwise provided by law.
 See section 14 of Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
 776, set out in the Appendix to Title 5, Government Organization and Employees.

+### Executive Documents

+### Transfer of Functions

+For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
+Plan No. 3 of 1950, §§ 1, 2, eff.
+May 24, 1950, 15 F.R.
+3174, 64 Stat.
+1262, set out under section 1451 of this title.